maheshrijal/notes/docs/AWS/ec2.md

 Snapshots allows to create a backup of EBS volume.
 It is not necessary to detach a volume to take a snapshot, however, it is recommended.
 This snapshot can be used to create another EBS volume in another region or AZ(Snapshot must be copied to that region after creation).

+ - Snapshots are incremental volume copies to S3
+ - The first copy is a full copy of `data` on the volume
+ - Future snapshots are incremental
+ - Volumes can be created (restored) from snapshots
+ - Snapshots can be copied to other AWS region

+ **EBS Snapshots/Volume Performance Considerations**

+- New EBS Volume - Full performance immediately'
+- Snpshots restore lazily - fetched gradually
+- Requested blocks are fetched from S3 immediately (But performance is low)
+- Force a read of all data immediately (using DD) (Better performance)
+- Recycle bin for EBS snapshot(1 day to 1 year): Rules can be setup to retain deleted snapshots so that they can be recovered after accidental deletion.
+- **Fast snapshot Restore (FSR)**: Force full initialization of snapshot & have no latency on first use.
+This feature is expensive($$$) but can be useful for large snapshots.
+(Upto 50 FSR per region - this is set on the snapshot & region.
+Eg: 1 snapshot restoring to 3 AZs is 3 snapshot restore sets)
 - EBS Snapshot Archive: Move snapshot to an archive tier (75% cheaper).
 Takes 24 - 72 hours to to restore the archive.
-- Recycle bin for EBS snapshot(1 day to 1 year): Rules can be setup to retain deleted snapshots so that they can be recovered after accidental deletion.
-- Fast snapshot Restore (FSR): Force full initialization of snapshot & have no latency on first use.
-This feature is expensive($$$) but can be useful for large snapshots.

 #### EBS Volume Types

 EBS Volumes are categorized in `size`, `iops`, `throughput`.

-- GP2 / GP3 (SSD): General Purpose – general purpose, balances price and performance.
+- GP2 / GP3 (SSD): **General Purpose** – general purpose, balances price and performance.
 - IO1 / IO2 (SSD): Highest performance - Mission critical low latency or high throughput
 - ST1 (HDD): Low cost HDD volumes designed for frequently accessed, throughput intensive workloads
 - SC1 (HDD): Lowest cost HDD volume designed for less frequently accessed workloads